webix-hub/docs/data/api/selectionmodel_onbeforeselect_event.md

 @params:
 - id		id		id of item
-- selection	bool		true if we select, false if unselect
+- selection	bool		true if the item was selected, false if it was unselected

 @example:

-some.attachEvent("onBeforeSelect", function(id, selection){
+some.attachEvent("onBeforeSelect", function (id, selection){
-    //... some code here ...
+  // ... some code here ...
 });

 @template:	api_event